 We found that small scale farms have difficulty complying with the new regulations because they lack the technical capacity to implement them.
-Small scale and medium scale farms in Vietnam have poor biosecurity and resulting in high disease incidences(Delabouglise et al. 2017; 2019), also aggravated by climatic conditions, leading to a high usage of antibiotics for prevention.
-(Thi Dien et al. 2023)(Delabouglise et al. 2019; V. T. Nguyen et al. 2015)(Delabouglise et al. 2017)In consequence, the reduction in ABU was perceived to have a negative impact on their income.
-A survey of farmers, retailers, and veterinarians in Cambodia revealed that farms with higher levels of biosecurity used fewer antibiotics (Ornelas-Eusebio et al. 2020).
-Strengthening biosecurity is a target of the government, which is now developing biosecurity guidelines and projects focusing on biosecurity to improve the training of trainers with the National Agriculture Extension Center.
+Indeed, respondents raised that small scale farms in Vietnam have poor farm management practice (biosecurity and density) as it has been reported in a study including key informants’ interviews (from governmental authorities, private sector, workers/producers, distributors research and educational institutions) (Thi Dien et al. 2023).
+Our respondents reported that poor management combined with the forecast conditions in Vietnam, contribute to higher disease incidence as it has already been shown elsewhere (Delabouglise et al. 2017; 2019).
+To compensate for the high diseases’ incidence, farmers use antibiotics in prevention to secure their production.
+Thus, respondents reported that farmers were afraid that banning this usage could lead to a loss of income.
+However, a survey of farmers, retailers, and veterinarians in Cambodia revealed that farms with higher levels of biosecurity used fewer antibiotics (Ornelas-Eusebio et al. 2020).
+Strengthening biosecurity is a target of the Vietnamese government, which is now developing biosecurity guidelines and projects focusing on biosecurity to improve the training of trainers with the National Agriculture Extension Center.
 Feed additives and probiotics are common in Vietnam and are necessary supplements, but respondents reported a lack of alternatives to antibiotics and the high price of these products.

-In our study, the lack of knowledge among farmers and drug sellers, as well as some local authorities, is a barrier to the implementation of the new regulations.
+In our study, the lack of knowledge among farmers and drug sellers, as well as some local authorities, was a barrier to the implementation of the new regulations.
 Because a lack of awareness of ABU and ABR’s broader impact drives ABU (Brunton et al. 2019), many studies have identified education programs as key interventions to improve ABU, which has increased the adoption of the regulations.
 Some respondents were aware that ABR can have serious consequences for human health, as highlighted in another study (Pham-Duc et al. 2019) and we found that reducing the ABR burden could also act as a lever in reducing ABU.
 Raising awareness already figures among the NAP objectives and has been carried over to the second NAP.
 In Vietnam, this is achieved through mass media channels, TV programs, or workshops organized at different levels.
-Respondents stated that, in addition to the communication campaign, more training of local stakeholders was required.
+Respondents stated that, in addition to the communication campaign, more training from local stakeholders was required.
 Stakeholders must also be aware of the change in regulations, which did not seem to be the case for local stakeholders.
 According to the respondents, information on new regulations should be disseminated more widely, particularly locally.
 This could be done by organizing workshops with district or communal veterinarians.
 Finally, to raise compliance with regulations, relevant stakeholders must understand the objective of the law.
-Indeed, farmers did not always understand the link between ABU reduction and ABR, as well as the link between AB residues and ABR, as observed in Cambodia (Chea et al. 2022).
+Indeed, farmers did not always understand the link between ABU reduction and ABR, as well as the link between antibiotic residues and ABR, as observed in Cambodia (Chea et al. 2022).
 Farmers and drug sellers did not see the real benefit of the law, and as the fight against ABR is long-term, they tended to focus on their daily problems.
 In Cambodia, farmers were identified as focusing more on the benefits of their production rather than on the consequences of antibiotic use (Om and McLaws 2016).